-Philodendron micans sport velvety leaves along trailing vines, lending an elegant appeal you'd expect from a demanding plant.
+Philodendron micans sport velvety leaves along trailing vines, lending an elegant appeal you'd expect from a demanding houseplant.
 Fortunately for us, this variety also happens to be easy to grow.

 Natives of the tropical Central and South American jungles, Philodendrons provide an ever-growing assortment of dazzling and dependable foliage houseplants.
 And this velvety-leafed vine is one you'll want to add to your collection.

 Soft, new leaves emerge green with a bronze tinge, and are purple-red underneath.
 As they grow, the leaves turn darker green.
-Leaves grow alternately on slender stems, which will eventually trail -- or readily climb, if given support.
+Those heart-shaped leaves grow alternately on slender stems, which will eventually trail -- or readily climb, if given support.

 Something bugging your plant?
 Watch for aphids that attracted to new growth.
 They feed on plants by sucking sap, then excreting honeydew -- a sticky substance that may drip on the table or floor and attract ants.
 Caught early, they can be washed off the plant with room-temperature water.
 Otherwise, treat it with insecticidal soap.